 I come from a family of generational entrepreneurs where focus on education wasn’t that high.
 When I got into IIT Bombay, it was considered a big thing.
 At IIT, I gained first hand appreciation for the ‘building from India for the world’ thesis while teaching math to kids in the US at $20 an hour (which was higher than I later made in the early years of my career).
 I joined Bain straight out of college where I was fortunate enough to work with some of the new economy companies and this was my first encounter with the startup world.

 From a young age, my parents have taught me to trust in three things – hard work, perseverance, and serendipity.
-Having watched my father build his business from scratch, I have always appreciated the importance of the first two.
-I was less of a believer in serendipity, till Sequoia India happened.
+I was less of a believer in serendipity, till I joined Sequoia India (now Peak XV) in 2020.
 Before I sat through the interview process, I had very little idea about the venture capital industry and less about the growth category.

-Looking back, I consider myself extremely fortunate that Sequoia India took a punt on me and gave me the chance to discover what I love the most.
+Looking back, I consider myself extremely fortunate that Sequoia – now Peak XV – took a punt on me and gave me the chance to discover what I love the most.
 This has given me the opportunity to not only work with an extremely smart and diligent team, but also exceptional founders, both of whom force me to reconsider my most closely-held opinions every single week.

 On the lookout for